notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/plugin-management.md

 {{% /alert %}}

 ## Install Notation AWS Signer plugin

-To find out more about the AWS Signer plugin, please refer to: https://docs.aws.amazon.com/signer/latest/developerguide/image-signing-prerequisites.html
+To find out more about the AWS Signer plugin, please refer to their official [documentation](https://docs.aws.amazon.com/signer/latest/developerguide/image-signing-prerequisites.html).

 ### Install from file system